Caveman07/ltxv-pod/README.md

 - `TRANSFORMERS_CACHE`: `./.cache/huggingface/transformers/`
 - `HF_DATASETS_CACHE`: `./.cache/huggingface/datasets/`

-**Note:** Models are loaded only by the RQ worker process to prevent GPU memory conflicts.
+**Note:** Models are loaded once by the Flask app and reused for all requests.

 ## Development & Automation